R1 RCM Inc Corporate Bonds and Leverage Analysis

 Given the importance of R1 RCM's capital structure, the first step in the capital decision process is for the management of R1 RCM to decide how much external capital it will need to raise to operate in a sustainable way.
 Once the amount of financing is determined, management needs to examine the financial markets to determine the terms in which the company can boost capital.
 This move is crucial to the process because the market environment may reduce the ability of R1 RCM Inc to issue bonds at a reasonable cost.

-View All R1 RCM Outstanding Bonds
+R1 RCM Corporate Bonds Issued

 Understaning R1 RCM Use of Financial Leverage